 “We are proud to be the official high-performance driving school for Chevrolet and the Corvette Stingray,” said Fellows.
 “Our goal is to ensure every driver leaves with enhanced driving skills, more confidence on the street and track and, most of all, a deeper understanding of his or her Corvette’s capabilities and how to safely enjoy the car to the fullest.”

 Along with class instruction, participants will spend extensive time driving the Stingray on Spring Mountain’s world-class 2.2-mile road course where three levels of instruction cover novice track drivers to those with more experience.
+Additionally, the participants can also have the added advantage of training under an experienced tutor who has completed driving instructor training.

 “It’s more than simply going fast and learning when to turn and apply the throttle,” said Fellows.
 “Mind speed and decision-making are key elements in the high-performance world, and our car control exercises and on-track training will help drivers improve their ability to process information quickly and accurately, resulting in a better coordination of eyes, hands, and feet to improve their driving skill.
 It’s great fun – and drivers will definitely challenge their limits to find the limits of the new Stingray.”